Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 - Prostate cancer

-Which of these cancers are the the most common from firefighting foam?
+Which of these cancers are the most common from firefighting foam?
 The literature suggests thyroid, kidney, bladder, testicular, prostate, and colon cancer.
 But exposed victims are likely at risk for cancer that go well beyond this list.

 Our law firm is now drilling down on six conditions to qualify with us: